 As author Zig Ziglar once said, “The only thing worse than training employees and losing them is to not train them and keep them.”

 If you only do an annual appraisal of your team once or twice a year, consider how you can track performance more regularly.
+At the very least, review the performance appraisal training that managers receive to ensure you're getting the most out of reviews.

 And if you can continuously do that, you can coach, give feedback, and manage performance continuously.